ballerina-platform/module-ballerinax-salesforce/README.md

 The Salesforce connector allows you to perform CRUD operations for SObjects, query using SOQL, search using SOSL, and describe SObjects and organizational data through the Salesforce REST API.
 Also, it supports adding bulk data jobs and batches of types JSON, XML, and CSV via the Salesforce Bulk API.
 It handles OAuth 2.0 authentication.

-**Base Client Operations**
+**Operations**

-The base client of the Salesforce connector takes the Salesforce configurations in and creates other clients such as the SObject client, Query client, and Bulk client.
-This also has some operations to retrieve available API versions and resources from Salesforce.
+The base client of the Salesforce connector takes the Salesforce configurations.
+This also has following operations and some operations to retrieve the available API versions and resources from Salesforce.

 **SObject Operations**

 The `ballerinax/sfdc` module contains operations related to standard and customized SObjects.
 It can get, create, update, and delete SObjects via SObject IDs.

 **SOQL & SOSL Operations**

-The `ballerinax/sfdc` module contains operations that query using SOQL and search using SOSL.
+The `ballerinax/sfdc` module contains operations, which query using SOQL and search using SOSL.
 This allows complex operations using SObjects relationships.

 **Bulk Operations**

-The `ballerinax/sfdc` module support bulk data operations for CSV, JSON, and XML data types.
+The `ballerinax/sfdc` module supports bulk data operations for CSV, JSON, and XML data types.

 **Event Listner**